SCIInstitute/SCIRun/docs/modules/Math/EvaluateLinearAlgebraUnary.md

 #### Operators

-  * +:Add two numbers:
+  * +: Add two numbers:

 ```
       4+3 = 7
 ```

-  * -:Subtract one number from another:
+  * -: Subtract one number from another:

 ```
       4-3 = 1